-An ESOP is a trust set up by a corporation to allot some of its stock to its employees over time.
+An ESOP is a trust set up by a corporation to allot some or all of its stock to its employees over time.
 It’s similar in many ways to a profit-sharing plan.
-Shares are allocated to individual employee accounts based on their compensation levels as well as how long they have worked for the company – as employees accumulate seniority, they become increasingly vested in the account.
+Shares are allocated to individual employee accounts based on their compensation levels as well as how long they have worked for the company.
+As employees accumulate seniority, they become increasingly vested in the account.

 ESOPs can be used for many purposes, including: